inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/210-vector-analysis-for-problem-solving.rst

 .. image:: /static/training/beginner/qgis-inasafe/image212.*
    :align: center

-The idea is that query will filter the data layer so that it will only show us features that we want that is, farms and dry fields in Pakem, Turi, and Ngemplak.
+The idea is that the query will filter the data layer so that it will only show us the features we want - that is, farms and dry fields in Pakem, Turis and Ngemplak.

 21. We need to add one more thing to our query: parentheses.